Azure/azure-sdk-for-java/sdk/resourcemanagerhybrid/README.md

-# Azure management client library for Java
+# Azure management client library for Java (Hybrid)

-The Azure Management Libraries for Java is a higher-level, object-oriented API for *managing* Azure resources, that is optimized for ease of use, succinctness and consistency.
+The Azure Management Libraries for Java (Hybrid) is a higher-level, object-oriented API for *managing* Azure resources, that is optimized for ease of use, succinctness and consistency.

 ## We'd love to hear your feedback